BC Express: Construction

 The BC Express was the second sternwheeler built by the BC Express Company, the first one being the BX.
 Like the BX, the BC Express was also built at Soda Creek.
-And also like the BX, the BC Express's captain was involved in every stage of her planning and construction.
+And also like the BX, the BC Expresss captain was involved in every stage of her planning and construction.

 Construction began on the BC Express in March 1912 at Soda Creek, on the very site where the BX had been built.

 Although the BC Express, when completed, would look much like her sister ship (lacking only the covered paddlewheel), in actuality the two sternwheelers were very different.
 They were designed for different purposes on different section of the upper Fraser.
 Whereas the BX was designed to carry loads upstream from Soda Creek, the BC Express was designed to carry loads downstream from Tête Jaune Cache, which meant she would have to regularly navigate through the perilous Grand Canyon.

 With these facts in mind Alexander Watson and Joseph Bucey decided to build the BC Express six feet shorter and a foot narrower than the BX.
 Bucey also had Watson install a special "monkey rudder" on the BC Express's fantail, which would help him in maneuvering through the Grand Canyon.